andrewvida/coffeescript-jasmine-boilerplate/README.md

 # coffeescript-jasmine-boilerplate

 coffeescript-jasmine-boilerplate is a small framework that was created with code katas in mind.
-It gives you quick way to begin writing and testing CoffeeScript with Jasmine.
+It gives you a quick way to begin writing and testing CoffeeScript with Jasmine.

 ## Getting Started